Olauge-Secret/80/sample-miner-api/miner_docs.md

 - **POTENTIAL LOSSES**: You may incur net costs from infrastructure, API fees, and computational resources
 - **CONSULT PROFESSIONALS**: Consult appropriate financial, legal, and tax professionals before participating
 - **YOUR RESPONSIBILITY**: You are solely responsible for understanding risks and making informed decisions

-### Miner Staking Clarification
-- **Miners do NOT stake TAO to the subnet**
-- You only register your hotkey (small registration fee)
-- **Validators delegate TAO TO miners** they trust
-- You have no control over validator delegation decisions
-- Delegation amounts can change at any time

 ### Technical Risks
 - Network instability and downtime